momostarsky/imebra_git/docs/compiling_imebra.rst

 It is recommended to use the CMake Xcode generator when generating the build script.

-The build script for macOS is the default one and can be obtained by running the following commands:
+The build script for macOS is the default one and can be obtained by running the following commands (replace PATH_TO_IMEBRA_DISTRIBUTION with the path to Imebra):

 ::